Reverse Proxy

 When a certificate is successfully issued, the proxy notifies the management server and the service status changes to active.

 Static certificate mode - Provide your own certificate and key files.
-This is useful for wildcard certificates or certificates from a corporate CA. Configure with:
+This is useful for certificates from a corporate CA or when you manage certificates externally.
+Configure with:

 Static certificates support hot-reload through file watching.
 When the certificate or key file changes on disk, the proxy picks up the new files automatically without requiring a restart.